Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 \subsubsection{Acknowledgements}

-We wish to thank Sylvy Anscombe, Philip Dittmann, Ofer Gabber, François Loeser, Silvain Rideau-Kikuchi and Tom Scanlon for fruitful discussions and encouragement.
-Special thanks to P. Dittmann and F. Loeser who also provided us with thoughtful comments on earlier versions of this paper.
+We wish to thank Sylvy Anscombe, Philip Dittmann, Arno Fehm, Ofer Gabber, Franz-Viktor Kuhlmann, François Loeser, Lucas Mann, Silvain Rideau-Kikuchi and Tom Scanlon for fruitful discussions and encouragement.
+Special thanks to P. Dittmann, A. Fehm, F.-V. Kuhlmann and F. Loeser who also provided us with thoughtful comments on earlier versions and to O. Gabber who informed us about his construction.
+Finally, we are grateful to an anonymous referee for their thorough report.